Introduction to StormForge Optimize Pro

 StormForge Optimize Pro is composed of three parts:

-stormforge, a CLI tool for interacting with the manager, and
+stormforge, a CLI tool for interacting with the manager

 The StormForge Optimize Pro Controller is a Kubernetes operator written in Go.

-It is comprised of several Custom Resource Definitions (CRDs) and a manager that runs in your cluster in a dedicated namespace.
+It is composed of several Custom Resource Definitions (CRDs) and a manager that runs in your cluster in a dedicated namespace.